3 Modifying Existing Transients

 Conceptually adding a binding to a transient prefix is similar to adding a binding to a keymap, but this is complicated by the fact that multiple suffix commands can be bound to the same key, provided they are never active at the same time, see Predicate Slots.

 Unfortunately both false-positives and false-negatives are possible.
-To deal with the former use non-nil KEEP-OTHER.
-To deal with the latter remove the conflicting binding explicitly.
+To deal with the former, use non-nil KEEP-OTHER.
+The symbol always prevents the removal of a false-positive, in some cases where other non-nil values would fail.
+To deal with false-negatives remove the conflicting binding separately, using transient-remove-suffix.

 Function: transient-replace-suffix prefix loc suffix